Cultivate: Meet the Speakers

 Gregg Heinsch

 Gregg Heinsch is the Lead Pastor of Celebration Community Church in Celebration, FL.
-Beyond his pastoral ministry, Gregg has built a unique daily rhythm: recording a devotional on one chapter of Scripture each day, walking listeners through background and outline, and ending each video with a practical application of prayer.
+Beyond his pastoral ministry, Gregg has built a unique daily rhythm: recording a devotional on one chapter of Scripture each day, walking listeners through the background and outline, and ending each video with a practical application of prayer.
 We are looking forward to Gregg's teaching on prayer at Cultivate this year!
 His gift for making Scripture accessible and immediately applicable will be a gift to all of us.

 Also joining us are Dana Olson, Director of Prayer First Heartland, and Steve Krier, who will minister the Word on Thursday night.